kvk599/varun_02/README.md

 4) ls | : pg To display content page by page.
 Each page contains 20 lines of content.
  (To come out we have to use q)
 5) ls -l : To display long listing of files
+6) ls -t : To display all files based on last modified date and time.
+Most recent is at top and old are at bottom.
+7) ls -rt : To display all files based on reverse of last modified date and time.
+Old files are at top and recent files are at bottom.
+8) ls -a : a means all To display all files including hidden files.
+Here . and .. also will be displayed.
+9) ls -A : A means almost all To display all files including hidden files except . and ..
+10) ls -F : To display all files by type.